 Squadron /Signal Publications 6096, Tank Warfare on Iwo Jima, by David Harper

-This 98 page book covers the tanks used on Iwo Jima and I have to say, it is a pretty awesome book.
+This 98-page book covers the tanks used on Iwo Jima and I have to say, it is a pretty awesome book.
 Not only does David Harper cover the tanks, but how the tank crews lived, and how they worked in the rear on the tanks.
-I had never heard of the ‘bachelor pad,’ basically a bunker made under the tank, when they were not on the line, where the slept, they would careful back out of these spots in the morning, so they wouldn’t have as much setup when the days fighting was done.
+I had never heard of the ‘bachelor pad,’ basically, a bunker made under the tank, when they were not on the line, where the slept, they would carefully back out of these spots in the morning, so they wouldn’t have as much set up when the days fighting was done.